Positive contractive projections on noncommutative $\mathrm{L}^p$-spaces and nonassociative $\mathrm{L}^p$-spaces: Abstract

 \section{Abstract}

-In this paper, we prove the first theorems on contractive projections on general noncommutative $\L^p$-spaces associated with non-type I von Neumann algebras where $1 < p < \infty$.
-This is the first progress on this topic since the seminal work of Arazy and Friedman [Memoirs AMS 1992] where the problem of the description of contractively complemented subspaces of noncommutative $\L^p$-spaces is explicitly raised.
-We describe and we characterize precisely the positive contractive projections on a noncommutative $\L^p$-space associated with a $\sigma$-finite von Neumann algebra and we connect the problem to the theory of $\JW^*$-algebras.
-More precisely, we are able to show that the range of such a projection is isometric to some complex interpolation space $(N,N_*)_{\frac{1}{p}}$ where $N$ is a $\JW^*$-algebra in large cases.
-Our surprisingly simple approach relies on non tracial Haagerup's noncommutative $\L^p$-spaces in an essential way, even in the case of a projection acting on a finite-dimensional Schatten space and is unrelated to the methods of Arazy and Friedman.
+We continue our investigation of contractive projections on noncommutative $\L^p$-spaces where $1 < p < \infty$ started in \cite{ArR19}.
+We improve the results of \cite{ArR19} and we characterize precisely the positive contractive projections on a noncommutative $\L^p$-space associated with a $\sigma$-finite von Neumann algebra.
+We connect this topic to the theory of $\JW^*$-algebras.
+More precisely, in large cases, we are able to show that the range of a positive contractive projection is isometric to a nonassociative $\L^p$-space associated to a $\JW^*$-algebra.

 \makeatletter [1]{#1} \makeatother